 - Paid sick days, holidays, and vacation days

 - Employee contributions to 401(k)s and retirement plans

 Each state determines who is exempt from workers’ comp requirements and what counts as remuneration.
 Working with an experienced agent can make navigating these rules easier.

-How Your Experience Modification Rate (EMR) Impacts Your Workers’ Comp Costs
+How Your EMR Impacts Your Workers’ Comp Costs